AnUnsocialPigeon/PaintCalculator/README.md

 This is a program that will get the area of the floor, the amount of paint for the walls, and also the volume of the room from user given input.

 ###### How to build + run ######
-You will find a .exe under the path Releases tag.
+You will find a .exe under the path Releases tag in the .zip on any branch.
+This .exe, along with its dependancies need to be put in the same file location as each other (uncompressed)

 Assumptions made:
   - Room is 1 "square"